Python | Creating a button in tkinter

 Tkinter is Python’s standard GUI (Graphical User Interface) package.
-It is one of the most commonly used package for GUI applications which comes with the Python itself.
+It is one of the most commonly used packages for GUI applications which comes with Python itself.
 Let’s see how to create a button using Tkinter.

 - Create main window (root = Tk())